gretelup/top_ten_project/README.md

 1. This script will only work for macs natively to work for windows you must change the config.yml file

-2. Run `top_ten.py` to import the data to MongoD
+2. Run `top_ten.py` to import the data to MongoDb
-3. Run `python etl.py` to extract the data and put it into the Postgres database
-4. ????
-5. Profit
+3. View your end result

 ## Narrative / Motivation